elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-4-1-implement-and-maintain-complex-vmware-ha-solutions.md

 > **Host Failure Types and Detection**
 > The master host monitors the liveness of the slave hosts in the cluster.
 This communication is done through the exchange of network heartbeats every second.
 When the master host stops receiving these heartbeats from a slave host, it checks for host liveness before declaring the host to have failed.
 The liveness check that the master host performs is to determine whether the slave host is exchanging heartbeats with one of the datastores.
 Also, the master host checks whether the host responds to ICMP pings sent to its management IP addresses.
 >
 > If a master host is unable to communicate directly with the agent on a slave host, the slave host does not respond to ICMP pings, and the agent is not issuing heartbeats it is considered to have failed.
-The host&#8217;s virtual machines are restarted on alternate hosts.
+The host's virtual machines are restarted on alternate hosts.
 If such a slave host is exchanging heartbeats with a datastore, the master host assumes that it is in a network partition or network isolated and so continues to monitor the host and its virtual machines

 In the above, two are described: the network heartbeats and datastore heartbeats.
 The last one only applies when VM Monitoring is enabled.
 From the same document: